anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

   There is no need to access such a powerful tool from outside your LAN
 * Turn on RBAC, so you can limit the service account the dashboard uses
 * Do not grant the service account of the dashboard high privileges
-* Grant permissions per user, so each user only can see what he is supposed to see
+* Grant permissions per user, so each user can only access what they are supposed to see
 * If using network policies, block requests to the dashboard even from internal pods (this will not affect the proxy tunnel via kubectl